Genetic and chromosomal disorders can have a variable and potentially far-reaching impact on a baby’s health.

 Many organ systems are affected by triploidy, but the central nervous system and skeleton are the most severely affected.

-Common central nervous system defects seen in triploidy include holoprosencephaly, hydrocephalus (increased amount of cerebrospinal fluid in the brain), ventriculomegaly, Arnold-Chiari malformation, agenesis of the corpus callosum, and neural tube defects.
+Common central nervous system defects seen in triploidy include holoprosencephaly, hydrocephalus (increased cerebrospinal fluid in the brain), ventriculomegaly, Arnold-Chiari malformation, agenesis of the corpus callosum, and neural tube defects.

-Babies affected with triploidy suffer from heart defects, abnormal brain development, adrenal and kidney defects (cystic kidneys), spinal cord malformations, and abnormal facial features (widely spaced eyes, low nasal bridge, malformed ears, small jaw, small eye or absent).
+Babies affected with triploidy suffer from heart defects, abnormal brain development, adrenal and kidney defects (cystic kidneys), spinal cord malformations, and strange facial features (widely spaced eyes, low nasal bridge, malformed ears, small jaw, small eye, or absent).

-Skeletal manifestations include cleft lip and palate, hypertelorism , clubfoot, and syndactyly of the fingers, the third and fourth fingers, and the second and third toes may join, and the hands may have unusual folds.
+Skeletal manifestations include cleft lip and palate, hypertelorism, clubfoot, and syndactyly of the fingers, the third and fourth fingers, the second and third toes may join, and the hands may have unusual folds.

 Congenital heart defects, hydronephrosis, omphalocele, and meningocele (spina bifida) are also common.
 There may also be liver and gallbladder defects, twisted intestines, and finger and toe deformities.